How Motorhead Began Their Climb With ‘Bomber’

 More intriguing still, not all of Bomber’s tunes flew by at their trademark breathtaking pace.
 It offers more slow-paced numbers than almost any other LP they've done since, including fierce and threatening grinds like "Lawman," the spine-chilling "Sweet Revenge" and "Step Down," which features a rare lead vocal by Clarke.

-Motorhead still turned in Bomber with a blend of expediency and excitement that would become their hallmark, and the next few years would see their once-endangered career undertake a full-throttle ascent to the rarefied heights of 1980’s inimitable Ace of Spades, and the No. 1 live album, No Sleep ’til Hammersmith.
+Motorhead still turned in Bomber with a blend of expediency and excitement that would become their hallmark, and the next few years would see their once-endangered career undertake a full-throttle ascent to the rarefied heights of 1980’s inimitable Ace of Spades, and the U.K. No. 1 live album, No Sleep ’til Hammersmith.